 Federal Communications Commission.

-The Federal Communications Commission (FCC) has received Office of Management and Budget (OMB) approval for public information collection pursuant to the Paperwork Reduction Act of 1995.
+The Federal Communications Commission (Commission) has received Office of Management and Budget (OMB) approval, for a new, one-time information collection pursuant to the Paperwork Reduction Act of 1995.
 An agency may not conduct or sponsor a collection of information unless it displays a currently valid OMB control number, and no person is required to respond to a collection of information unless it displays a currently valid control number.
 Comments concerning the accuracy of the burden estimates and any suggestions for reducing the burden should be directed to the person listed in the FOR FURTHER INFORMATION CONTACT section below.

 Start Further Info